 All this led to us hurtling down a steep mountain, with a trailer pushing us even faster… and no way of slowing down except for our hand brake.

 I couldn’t even speak, I was that scared.
 I just let my husband do his thing- which he did brilliantly.
 He used engine braking as much as possible- and the handbrake to supplement that.
-Yes, it probably ruined the handbrake.
-No, I didn’t care.
+Yes, it ruined the handbrake.
+No, we didn’t care.

 Travelling in a motorhome- the good part

-At the bottom of the mountain was a small village.
+At the bottom of the mountain was a small village (a fairly common sight when you’re driving in Switzerland).
 Just off the main road was a garage, and we pulled into the forecourt in a cloud of smoke.